 "Creating career paths that are well communicated and understood by employees is not something most companies do well.
 Even in the best-case scenario where managers are holding regular performance reviews with their employee, employees often don’t understand how to move either horizontally or vertically in an organization."

 Our research had similar findings.
 Professional growth and career development opportunities came in as one of the top six drivers of employee engagement and is also stated as the second most unfavorable by exited employees.

 As humans, we are driven to grow, to learn, to become more than we are, and that is especially true of top talent.
 But how do employees view growth opportunities?
 What are their preferences?
 Our study, sought to answer these questions.

-The survey examined 11 types of professional development opportunities, including allotment for resources, coaching from a team member, coaching from boss, internal company training, mentoring programs, multi-day conferences, one-day conferences, online courses, shadowing opportunities, tuition reimbursement for college credit, and webinars.
+The survey examined 11 types of professional development opportunities, including allotment for resources, coaching from a team member, coaching from managers, internal company training, mentoring programs, multi-day conferences, one-day conferences, online courses, shadowing opportunities, tuition reimbursement for college credit, and webinars.

 As a major driver of employee engagement, career growth should be included as an element in your annual employee engagement survey.
 If your organization receives low ratings in this area, the next step to improvement is employee engagement action planning.
 Require managers to have further discussion on career development with their teams.